Machinery and Equipment (M&E) Sales Tax Exemption

 To qualify for the M&E Exemption, equipment must:

-- Have a useful life of more than one year;
+- Have a useful life of one year or more;

 - Be used more than 50% annually on qualifying research; and

 - Have an acquisition cost of $200 or more